 Most of the things that cause children to act out in school are absent in a self-directed learning environment.
 There is no one to rebel against.
 No one is telling you to do things you don’t want to do.
 Kids have freedom of movement and don’t feel trapped.
 They can move around, or if they are having a bad day, they are not forced to sit through class after class with their tension and stress mounting.

-The relationship staff have with the members is one of care, respect and concern.
+The relationship our staff has with the members is one of care, respect, and concern.
 When problems arise, we don’t deal with them in punishment mode.
 There are no suspensions or detentions or anything of the sort.
 We work to help people see the consequences their actions have on themselves and others in the community and then we work to repair relationships that might have been damaged.

 As a member of Liberated Learners, we are leveraging over twenty years of experience in running self-directed centers for teens.
 Abot Tala gets to be part of a dynamic network of centers and people passionate about making this model of education available to as many teens as possible.
 Liberated Learners has been giving Abot Tala much needed advice and guidance throughout the process, making it possible for us to hurdle many challenges.